Hidden Poison: Machine Unlearning Enables Camouflaged Poisoning Attacks: Experimental Evaluation

 \subsubsection{Support Vector Machines}

-In order to perform evaluations on SVM, we first convert the CIFAR-10 dataset into a binary classification dataset (which we term as Binary-CIFAR-10) by merging the \(10\) classes into two groups: \texttt{animal} (\(y=+1\)) and \texttt{machine} (\(y=-1\)).
-Images (in the training and the test dataset) that were originally labeled \((\)\textit{bird, cat, deer, dog, frog, horse}\()\) are instead labeled \texttt{animal}, and the remaining images, with original labels \((\)\textit{airplane, cars, ship, truck}\()\), are labeled \texttt{machine}.
+In order to perform evaluations on SVM, we first convert the CIFAR-10 dataset into a binary classification dataset (which we term as Binary-CIFAR-10) by merging the \(10\) classes into two groups: \texttt{animal} (\(y=+1\)) and \texttt{machine} (\(y=-1\))).
+Images (in both training and test datasets) that were originally labeled \((\)\textit{bird, cat, deer, dog, frog, horse}\()\) are relabeled \texttt{animal}, and the remaining images, with original labels \((\)\textit{airplane, cars, ship, truck}\()\), are labeled \texttt{machine}.

-We train a linear SVM (no kernel was used) with the hinge loss: \(\ls(f(x, \theta), y) = \max\crl{0, 1 - y f(x, \theta)}\).
-The training was done using the \texttt{svm.LinearSVC} class from $\mathrm{Scikit}$-$\mathrm{learn}$~\citep{PedregosaVGMTGBPWDVPCBPD11} on a single CPU.
-In the pre-processing stage, each image in the training dataset was normalized to have $\ell_2$-norm \(1\).
-Each training on Binary-CIFAR-10 dataset took 25 - 30 seconds.
-In order to generate the poison points, we first use \texttt{torch.autograd} to compute the cosine-similarity loss \pref{eq:gradient_matching_poisons}, and then optimize it using Adam optimizer with learning rate 0.001.
+We train a linear SVM (no kernel was used) with the hinge loss.
+We evaluate both label flipping and gradient matching to generate camouflages, and different threat models \((\epsilon, b_p, b_c)\); the results are reported in \pref{tabl:SVM_experiments_main1}.
+Training details and hyperparameters are given in \pref{app:cifar10_extra}.
 Each poison and camouflage generation took about 40 - 50 seconds (for \(b_p = b_c = 0.2\%)\).
-We evaluate both label flipping and gradient matching to generate camouflages, and different threat models \((\epsilon, b_p, b_c)\); the results are reported in \pref{tabl:SVM_experiments_main}.
-For each of our experiments we chose \(K=10\) seeds.
-Each trained model had validation accuracy of around 81.63\% on the clean dataset \(\sclean\), which did not change significantly when we retrained after adding poison samples and / or camouflage samples.
+Each trained model had validation accuracy of around 81.63\% on the clean dataset \(\sclean\), which did not change significantly when we retrained after adding poison samples and/or camouflage samples.
 Note that the efficacy of the camouflaged poisoning attack was more than \(70\%\) in most of the experiments.
-We provide a sample of the generated poisons and camouflages in \pref{fig:binary-CIFAR10-visualization} in the appendix.
+We give examples of the generated poisons/camouflages in \pref{app:visualizations}.